rwredding/jerrycurl/README.md

 specialized **Razor SQL** syntax.

 ### Procedure (view) layer
-Procedures are written in `.cssql` files separated into **commands** that write data and **queries** that read data.
+Procedures are written in `.cssql` files and separated into **commands** that write data and **queries** that read data.
 Both are written with a combination of **SQL and Razor code** that generate SQL and parameters from typesafe projections of your object model.
 ```
 -- Queries/Movies/GetMovies.cssql
 @result MovieTaglineView